Stuart Koman, Ph.D.

 President and CEO

-Stuart Koman is the founder, president and chief executive officer of Walden Behavioral Care and its nonprofit Walden Center for Education and Research.
+Stuart Koman is the founder, president and chief executive officer of Walden Behavioral Care.
 Dr. Koman is a veteran health care manager with more than 30 years of experience leading and developing several behavioral health care companies.
 While all of these companies have become successful businesses under his leadership, Dr. Koman attributes much of this success to another common theme: They have all taken seriously their mission of providing innovative, compassionate and coordinated services to previously underserved populations and families.
 Walden Behavioral Care is the most recent example as it has quickly become the leading provider of services for individuals with eating disorders in New England through its multilevel, multisite system of care.
 In the 12 years since its founding, Walden has become a state-of-the-art system of care that has provided treatment services to more than 15,000 patients.

 Dr. Koman began his professional career in 1985 when he was appointed senior clinician and then director of adolescent programs at Charles River Hospital (CRH) in Wellesley, Mass.
 Over the next 10 years , he led two companies in achieving significant clinical and business outcomes.
 The first company, Charles River Management (CRHM), a subsidiary of CRH, grew out of the work of Dr. Koman and others in developing innovative treatment models for adolescents in hospital settings.
 Dr. Koman and his colleagues were among the first to recognize the central importance of the family in treatment-program design.
 Many of these and related ideas were published in the “Handbook of Adolescents and Family Therapy,” in which Dr. Koman wrote several chapters and served as co-editor.